Thiyaghessan/sexual-harassment-twitter/README.md

 ### Code
 The code used for the models and data analysis and their respective folders can be found as mentioned below.
-1. Scraping twitter mentions: Scraping_tweets.ipynb in the folder "Scraping tweets- data+code
+1. Scraping twitter mentions: Scraping_tweets.ipynb in the folder "Scraping tweets- data+code.
+The file might be slightly different from what was shown in the video to increase readability.
+However, only markdowns and comments were changed, and not the actual code.
 2. BERT model : BERT_Classifier_Final.ipynb
 3. LDA Topic Model : Topic_Model_Final.ipynb
 4. Metadata Cleaning, Word cloud, and Linear Regression : Wordcloud_Regression.ipynb